Map events

 Implement any action you need to be triggered on one of the following map events:

-To receive events you need to register id<TTMapViewDelegate> on map
+To receive events you need to register id&ltTTMapViewDelegate> on map.

 Sample use case: In your app, users invoke one behavior with a single press and another with a long press.

-In this example you will see a Toast with latitude and longitude of a point that was clicked on the map, but you can utilize these information in your own manner.
+In this example you will see that a Toast with the latitude and longitude of a point that was clicked on the map, but you can utilize this information in your own manner.

 Enable and disable gestures

-You can disable gestures such as zooming, scrolling and rotating in your application by setting up an integer mask on properties like below:
+You can disable gestures such as zooming, scrolling, and rotating in your application by setting up an integer mask on properties as shown in the following examples:

 Disable zooming gesture